-The Program offers a Graduate Certificate in African and African American Studies.
-Students enrolled in doctoral programs at the University are eligible for enrollment as are students in master's programs .
+We offer a Graduate Certificate in African & African American Studies for students enrolled in doctoral and master's programs at Duke.
 The curriculum includes course work, teaching and research.
 The award of a graduate certificate is carried on the student's official transcript upon completion of the program.
 Students enrolled in the graduate program are eligible to apply for AAAS teaching assistantships and research funds.

-The Graduate Program is designed to provide access for students and scholars to a broad range of information and research from the humanities and social sciences, and the arts and professions, while taking advantage of the University's distinctive resources in each of these areas of study.
-Graduate students enrolled in the program are encouraged to participate in all African and African American Studies Program events, including the Program's lecture series and symposia.
+Graduate students enrolled in the program are encouraged to participate in all African & African American Studies program events, including the program's lecture series and symposia.
 African & African American Studies at Duke has a specific interdisciplinary focus on Diaspora Studies and Gender Studies.
 This emphasis characterizes both our faculty's strength and the curriculum's critical interdisciplinary strategy.
 AAAS at Duke University is committed to a new model of Black Studies, one which sees race as inevitably intertwined with other social hierarchies and one which forces attention to continuities and disjunctures of social experience across the Diaspora.

 - Three additional graduate-level courses (500-level or above), two of which must be taught by AAAS core or secondary faculty.
 If not an AAAS course or a course cross-listed with AAAS, then the third course must be approved by the DGS.

 - Select either Option A, B or C: